wistia/wistia-open-docs/_posts/player-api.md

 </script>
 </code></pre>

-At this time, the "type" of conversion is always 'pre-roll-email', and the "val" is the viewers email address.
+At this time, the `type` of conversion can be "pre-roll-email", "mid-roll-email", or "post-roll-email", and the `val` is the viewers email address.

 ---